 Creating an Emotion Revolution in our Nation's Schools Emotions inform learning, thinking, decision making, creativity, relationships, mental and physical health, and everyday performance.
 In this highly interactive presentation, Marc will discuss his Center’s whole-school, evidence-based approach to social and emotional learning (SEL) which has been adopted by over 2000 schools across the U.S. and around the world.
 A particular focus will be on why a systemic approach to SEL leads to better outcomes, including reduced aggression and bullying, more effective leading and teaching, greater academic achievement, and more positive classroom and school climates.

-Emotional Intelligence: Key to Raising Healthy, Happy, and Successful Children In this interactive presentation, Marc will discuss his Center’s research on the “emotional state” of our nation’s children and families, describe the theory of emotional intelligence, including how it benefits people’s children’s development, and provide an overview of the skills, tools, and practices we’ve developed to support parents in developing their own and their children’s emotional intelligence, which have been shown to support optimum health, well-being, and academic success.
+Emotional Intelligence: Key to Raising Healthy, Happy, and Successful Children In this interactive presentation, Marc will first discuss his Center’s research on the “emotional state” of our nation’s children and families and describe the theory and skills of emotional intelligence, which have been shown to support optimum health, well-being, and academic success.
+He’ll then teach the skills, tools, and practices developed at Yale, which can immediately support parents in developing their own and their children’s emotional intelligence.

-Permission To Feel: Unlocking the Power of Emotions to Achieve Optimum Well-being and Success Emotions Matter.
+Permission To Feel: Unlocking the Power of Emotions to Achieve Optimum Well-being and Success Emotions matter.
+What we do with our emotions is especially important.
 The goal of this presentation is to (1) inspire a new mindset around the power of emotions to transform our lives, (2) describe the five key underlying skills of emotional intelligence, known as the “RULER” skills, and (3) provide innovative strategies and tools for developing emotional intelligence so that our emotions help, rather than hinder, our well-being and success at home, in school, at work, and in everyday life.

 Customer Think runs an article on Marc Brackett’s program RULER.